andrefs/node-cetem-publico/README.md

     * Where to download to
 * ...

+## Acknowledgements

+This module only exists thanks to the [Publico](https://www.publico.pt) newspaper and the team responsible for the [CETEMPublico](https://www.linguateca.pt/CETEMPublico/) corpus.

 ## Bugs and stuff
 Open a GitHub issue or, preferably, send me a pull request.